-Organization-Effective January 5, 2015, the name of the Company changed from AECOM Technology Corporation to AECOM.
-AECOM and its consolidated subsidiaries design, build, finance and operate infrastructure assets for governments, businesses and organizations around the world.
-The Company provides planning, consulting, architectural and engineering design services to commercial and government clients worldwide in major end markets such as transportation, facilities, environmental, energy, water and government markets.
-The Company also provides construction services, including building construction and energy, infrastructure and industrial construction.
+Organization-AECOM and its consolidated subsidiaries design, build, finance and operate infrastructure assets for governments, businesses and organizations around the world.
+The Company provides planning, consulting, architectural and engineering design services to commercial and government clients worldwide in major end markets such as transportation, facilities, environmental, energy, water and government.
+The Company also provides construction services, including building construction and energy, infrastructure and industrial construction, primarily in the Americas.
 In addition, the Company provides program and facilities management and maintenance, training, logistics, consulting, technical assistance, and systems integration and information technology services, primarily for agencies of the U.S. government and also for national governments around the world.

 Fiscal Year-The Company reports results of operations based on 52 or 53-week periods ending on the Friday nearest September 30.
 For clarity of presentation, all periods are presented as if the year ended on September 30.
-Fiscal years 2016, 2015 and 2014 contained 52, 52 and 53 weeks, respectively, and ended on September 30, October 2, and October 3, respectively.
+Fiscal years 2017, 2016 and 2015 each contained 52 weeks and ended on September 29, September 30, and October 2, respectively.